 Police kicked and shoved journalists and in one case used a weapon to jab a Reuters photographer's hand, causing injuries that required hospital treatment.
 The border police also used horses to charge photographers and cameraman without warning, leading to injuries to an AFP photographer as he fled the scene.
 The AFP photographer also had several pieces of expensive equipment broken.
 The FPA has time and again raised its concerns about the aggressive behaviour of the Israeli border police.
 It is time the Ministry for Internal Security took action to rein in the force and establish much stricter guidelines to ensure serious injuries, and potentially worse outcomes, are avoided.
 The Board of The Foreign Press Association, April 30, 2017

-On Thursday evening, January 12, 2017 an Associated Press reporter covering a demonstration in the northern Gaza Strip was detained by plainclothes Hamas security men and forced at gunpoint to turn over his mobile phones to them.
+On Thursday evening January 12, 2017 an Associated Press reporter covering a demonstration in the northern Gaza Strip was detained by plainclothes Hamas security men and forced at gunpoint to turn over his mobile phones to them.
 The men stuck a pistol in his chest and verbally threatened the reporter until he agreed to give them the phones.

 In addition an AFP photographer was badly beaten to the head by uniformed policemen required medical care after he had refused to give up his camera.
 The memory card of his camera was confiscated and he was placed under arrest.
 He was subsequently released and the memory card was returned.

-The Foreign Press Association condemns this violent behavior in the strongest terms, and finds it especially shocking in light of verbal promises we have received from Hamas officials to respect the freedom of the press.
+The Foreign Press Association condemns this violent behaviour in the strongest terms, and finds it especially shocking in light of verbal promises we have received from Hamas officials to respect the freedom of the press.

-The Board of The Foreign Press Association January 12th, 2017
+The Board of The Foreign Press Association January 12, 2017